Although the test has been around for a number of years now, a huge number of people are completely unaware of it.

 This involves drivers in driving when unlicenced and therefore uninsured through ignorance of the law.

-Many choose to ignore the law and make a decision to drive unlicenced to tow legally.
+Many choose to ignore the law and make a decision to drive unlicenced and tow illegally.
 If you intend to tow it is recommended that you take the test to avoid any misinterpretation by you, or potential problems with the police or your insurers.

 The information listed below is not intended to be a definitive statement of Law.
 You should check with the DVLA for the specific advice you need.